BillemZA/CS50-Final-Project/README.md

 # Things to do

-A simple todolist for chrome extensions.
+A simple to do list for chrome extensions.

 For a video demonstration of my project, [click here](https://youtu.be/ifptNep1Oh8).